openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 Currently supported parameters include:

 - Median
-- Absolute value of the 99% confidence interval for the median, used as an error estimate
+- Absolute value of the median's 99% confidence interval used as an error estimate
-- Relative value of the 99% confidence interval for the median
+- Relative value of the median's 99% confidence interval
 - Mean

 An example of parameterized DSL combined with `@Bench` is shown below.
 For specific syntax and rules, see the [`@TestCase` Macro](#testcase-macro) section: